tfontanet/tfontanet/README.md

-👋 Hi, I’m Thibaud Fontanet

 I teach Maths and Computer science in Paris, France

-I use Github with my students
+I plan to use Github with my students

 <!---
 tfontanet/tfontanet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.